 On the other, she is unlikely to win more than a few dozen seats, up from eight — and even less likely to win power.
 Not only does the National Rally suffer from the logic of the two-round voting system; it is weakened by competition from Éric Zemmour’s Reconquest.

 Although that competition is much smaller than reactionary well-wishers were predicting a few months ago.
 Zemmour made international headlines when he announced his presidential candidacy in December.
 His party won 4 percent of the votes.
 Zemmour himself didn’t even make the runoff for a parliamentary seat in the south of France.

 Cohabitation after all?

 Presidential and legislative elections are held in close succession to prevent divided government.
-The last time a president did not have a majority in the National Assembly was from 1997 to 2002, when the center-right Jacques Chirac had to accept the left-wing Lionel Jospin as prime minister.
+The last time a president did not have a majority in the National Assembly was from 1997 to 2002, when the center-right Jacques Chirac had to tolerate the left-wing Lionel Jospin as prime minister.
 The French call this cohabitation.
 I explained in May how it works.

 Mélenchon is trying to convince voters they can elect him prime minister, but I agree with Siegel that Macron is more likely to seek a coalition with the center-right than cohabitation with the left if he falls short of a majority.

 Macron’s first two prime ministers were (former) Republicans.
 The liberals and conservatives agree on taxes and pension reform.
 They are not that far apart on immigration.